Camino Portugués: Stage 4 & 5: Porto to Santiago

 The minimum age for this tour is: 12 Years

-This walk is graded moderate and includes daily walks of 17-33km.
+This walk is graded easy-moderate overall and includes daily walks of 13-34km.

 On the Camino Portugués, you will follow a mixture of farm/dirt tracks, woodland paths, minor roads (one-third of the route) and close to the bigger towns and cities, some busier roads.
 It should be noted that on the section out of Porto there is a busy road network but there are some alternatives to avoid some of this.